introsde2017-final-project/AdapterService/README.md

 Documentation about the Adapter Service: SOAP Web Service

+This service interacts with [FatSecret](http://platform.fatsecret.com/api/), an External API, via REST and it was deployed on heroku at this link: https://adapter-service.herokuapp.com/adapter?wsdl

+This API collects information about Recipes (How to cook it, the amount of calories, fats, proteins, ...) and about the Exercises to do for consuming calories.

 ## API
 #### Creates a new profile and returns the oauth_token and oauth_secret for the new profile
 ```